neeraj2681/youtube_watch_later_duration_sort/README.md

 The program will create a new CSV file, with Title, URL, and duration of videos in the watch later playlist.
 This CSV file will be sorted based on the duration of videos.

 <h4>Downloading the Youtube Data</h4>
-1. Download the Youtube data
+--Download the Youtube data

-2. Copy the Watch later.csv file from the downloaded data(present inside the playlist directory), and place it in the same directory as the watch_later.py file
+--Copy the Watch later.csv file from the downloaded data(present inside the playlist directory), and place it in the same directory as the watch_later.py file

-3. You are good to go, run the code and new file named watch_later_sorted.csv will be produced in the same directory
+--You are good to go, run the code and new file named watch_later_sorted.csv will be produced in the same directory

 <h4>Generating the Data API key</h4>
-1. You'll need to generate the Youtube API key from Google developer's official website, as it is needed to access your the details regarding a particular video id which we're getting from the downloaded Youtube data
+--You'll need to generate the Youtube API key from Google developer's official website, as it is needed to access your the details regarding a particular video id which we're getting from the downloaded Youtube data